-At each annual enrolment, you decide how many Health Dollars, Credits and Well-being Account funds if any, to deposit in your HSA.
-These are optional contributions.
+At each enrolment, you decide how many Health Dollars, Credits and Well-being Account funds if any, to deposit in your HSA.
 It's like having a special-purpose chequing account.
 The maximum deposit per year is the total amount of your annual Health Dollars, Credits and Well-being Account funds.